ondrejd/odwp-wc-orderbyvisits/readme.txt

 Tested up to: 4.3.1
 Stable tag: 0.2.0

-Simple plugin for WordPress with WooCommerce that enables simple stats on e-shop products.
+Simple plugin for WordPress with WooCommerce that enables simple stats on e-shop products and add custom products sorting based on them.

 == Description ==

+Simple plugin for WordPress with WooCommerce that enables simple stats on e-shop products and add custom products sorting based on them.

 Main features:

 * statistics for visits per WooCommerce's product detail
-* statistics for count of sellings per WooCommerce's product
+- custom products sorting based on how many times were product's detail viewed

 == Installation ==